Salmon Fishing In Michigan: A Complete Guide

 The state of Michigan has Lake Huron on its east, lake Michigan on its west, and Lake Huron to the north, and all areas have good salmon fishing.

-For open lake fishing, the most common method for fishing for salmon is trolling.
+For open lake fishing, the most common method is trolling for salmon.

 Shore fishing can also be very good for salmon.
-Shore fishing for Michigan salmon is usually done with plunking techniques or casting lures, both can work well when lake fishing for salmon.
+Shore fishing for Michigan salmon is usually done with plunking techniques or casting lures, both of which can work well when lake fishing for salmon.

 Trolling For Michigan Salmon